peglah/dotfiles/INSTRUCTIONS RPi.md

 To configure Pulseaudio Server to our needs we may need to edit /etc/pulse/default.pa and /etc/pulse/daemon.conf that come with self-explanatory. notes.

-apt install ncmpcpp mopidy mopidy-mpd mopidy-alsamixer usermod -a -G audio peglah make sure aplay can play curl -O https://www.kozco.com/tech/piano2.wav
+sudo apt install -y ncmpcpp mopidy mopidy-mpd mopidy-alsamixer usermod -a -G audio peglah make sure aplay can play curl -O https://www.kozco.com/tech/piano2.wav